-Thinking about outsourcing web development?
+Want to outsource web development?
 You might be searching for ways to cut costs or acquire new capabilities to stay competitive.
-After all, a recent Deloitte survey found 76% of executives outsourcing IT functions.
-This includes both startups developing an MVP and mature enterprises that build amazingly complex systems.
+After all, a recent Deloitte survey reveals that 79% of executives outsource app development.
+This includes startup MVPs and amazingly complex enterprise systems.

 But there’s still that nagging feeling.
-There are so many horror stories I heard from my clients and associates in the tech industry.
-Misplaced trust, blown deadlines, and wasted budgets.
-All from partnering with a shady vendor!
-Fortunately, there’s a way to prevent these risks when you outsource web development.
+I’ve heard so many horror stories from my clients and associates in the tech industry: misplaced trust, blown deadlines, and wasted budgets.
+Fortunately, there’s a way to prevent these risks.

 The success of your web project depends on the tech partner you decide to hire.
 Here are four essential tips to help make the right choice.